Academy Programs: Academy Governance

 The Board of Directors oversees the strategic direction, budget, guidelines and policies of the Academy of Nutrition and Dietetics.
 With the mission and vision leading the Academy in all facets of governance and policy, the Board provides access to the strategic plan and Academy policies that guide members and the profession as a whole.

 Comprised of national leaders in nutrition and health, the Board has 19 members and governs the organization.

-- President-Elect: Linda T. Farr, RDN, CSOWM, LD, FAND
+- President: Linda T. Farr, RDN, CSOWM, LD, FAND

 - CEO: Patricia M. Babjak, MLIS